valen909/valentinbolotnyy/content/publication/heat_crime/index.md

 # publication: "Forthcoming, *Journal of Economic Literature*(1)"
 # publication_short: ""

 abstract: "Using administrative criminal records from Texas, we show how heat affects criminal defendants, police officers, prosecutors, and judges.
 We find that arrests increase by up to 15% on hot days, driven by increases in violent crime.
 We see no evidence that charging-day heat impacts prosecutorial decisions.
-However, working alone, judges dismiss fewer cases, issue longer prison sentences, and levy higher fines when ruling on hot days.
-Higher incomes, newer housing, more teamwork, and less accessible weapons may decrease the adverse effects of heat.
-Even with adaptation, we forecast that climate change will increase crime and have substantial distributional consequences."
+However, largely working alone, judges dismiss fewer cases, issue longer prison sentences, and levy higher fines when ruling on hot days.
+Higher incomes, newer housing, more teamwork, and less accessible weapons may decrease these adverse effects of heat.
+Effects of future climate change are partially mitigated by adaptation, but adaptation is uneven across neighborhoods."

 # Summary.
 An optional shortened abstract.
 summary: "Using administrative criminal records from Texas, we show how heat affects criminal defendants, police officers, prosecutors, and judges.
 We find that arrests increase by up to 15% on hot days, driven by increases in violent crime.
 We see no evidence that charging-day heat impacts prosecutorial decisions.
-However, working alone, judges dismiss fewer cases, issue longer prison sentences, and levy higher fines when ruling on hot days.
-Higher incomes, newer housing, more teamwork, and less accessible weapons may decrease the adverse effects of heat.
-Even with adaptation, we forecast that climate change will increase crime and have substantial distributional consequences."
+However, largely working alone, judges dismiss fewer cases, issue longer prison sentences, and levy higher fines when ruling on hot days.
+Higher incomes, newer housing, more teamwork, and less accessible weapons may decrease these adverse effects of heat.
+Effects of future climate change are partially mitigated by adaptation, but adaptation is uneven across neighborhoods."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.

-url_pdf: "files/BB_HeatCrime.pdf"
+url_pdf: "files/BB_HeatCrimePunishment.pdf"
 url_code: ''
 url_dataset: ''
 url_poster: ''